 *If you do get a nice slipcover for somewhere and then happen to sell your house and not find one right away, don’t put the slipcover in a storage unit.
 At least not in hot, humid Tennessee summers, which will steam-shrink your slipcover daily at no charge.

 There are also other options like reupholstering vintage items or reupholstering what you already have.
 That is a good idea if you love the shape and/or comfortableness of a couch, and you’d rather do that than buy a new one.
 Often you can get a new one (or better used one) for the same price or less than reupholstering, but if you do have a quality one, go for it.
 It’s expensive to reupholster because the labor and fabric are both expensive.
 But if you’re really brave, you could buy drop cloths and do it yourself.

 So I shouldn’t go to Ikea?

 Good question.
 I’m actually for Ikea.
 I still think you’d get way more for your money if you got a great deal on an expensive couch, through floor models, second-hand stores, estate sales, Craigslist, or whatever.
-But if you’re unwilling to wait or you think that’s too much work, I think Ikea is your next-best choice.
-For whatever reason, their furniture is higher-quality than the places discussed above that have inexpensive but overpriced furniture.
+But if you’re unwilling to wait or you think that’s too much work, Ikea may be your next-best choice.
+For whatever reason, their furniture is often higher-quality than the places discussed above that have inexpensive but overpriced furniture.
 The thing with Ikea is that there is the price/quality balance is more in your favor than if you go to World Market, Target, Ashley-type furniture stores.
-The furniture at Ikea isn’t the highest quality but its price is more similar to its value.
-I don’t feel like you’re overpaying at Ikea.
+The furniture at Ikea isn’t the highest quality but its price may be more similar to its value.
 But still, you might find a floor sample at Pottery Barn that costs the same, so that would still be my top choice for a good deal.